wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getgenerate.md

 ---
-title: doge:getgenerate \[POST\] {disallowed}
+title: doge:getgenerate  {disallowed} - Dogecoin
-description: Returns True or False, depending on whether generation is enabled.
+description: Example code for the doge:getgenerate  {disallowed} json-rpc method. Сomplete guide on how to use doge:getgenerate  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters